-We invite you to join us in celebrating older Ohioans during Older Americans Month through May.
-The 2020 theme for Older Americans Month is “Make Your Mark”
+We invite you to join us in celebrating older Ohioans during Older Americans Month in May.
+Contact your area agency on aging to learn about Older Americans Month activities in your community.